 Have you ever wished that you could reach out to your membership site users when their excitement is at its highest?
 Or give them an extra pat on the back when they’ve aced an online quiz?

 With AccessAlly’s smart content syncing abilities, you can do that – and more.

 Sometimes, it’s a good idea to limit the amount of course material you release to your students.
 Too much, and they can get overwhelmed.
 Too little, and they might get bored and lose interest.
 Either way, AccessAlly allows you to release the perfect amount at a time.
-You can choose to release material on a timed basis (daily? weekly?), or based on the actions of your students, such as when they receive a passing grade on a test.
+You can choose to release material as dripped content on a timed basis (daily? weekly?), or based on the actions of your students, such as when they receive a passing grade on a test.